 The Wine2Go flask is a travel friendly container which allows you to bring wine without having to carry it in a heavy and fragile glass bottle.
 When flying or going on cruises, using the the Wine2Go flask instead of a glass bottle can help to make your check in luggage lighter.
 The flask barely takes up any space, is washable and completely reusable.

 Get the Wine2Go Flask here

 Sometimes a good old fashioned travel journal can be the perfect gift for the traveler wanting to document their adventures.
-The Passion Travel Journal from Moleskine has 5 tabbed sections for planning your trip, recording your journey and more.
+The Voyageur Notebook from Moleskine has detachable packing lists, budget pages and sections for planning and recording your journey and more.
 The journal is also durable enough for you to be confident it won’t fall apart while going through the rigors of travel.

 Read more: Pros and Cons of Packing Cubes